 From there I went to the Dutch Resistance Museum, which depicts how the Dutch people dealt with the German occupation.

 And then I went to the Van Gogh Museum.
-Of course, many of Van Gogh’s paintings can be found elsewhere (I saw “Starry Night” at the Museum of Modern Art when I was in New York last year), but he did over 900 paintings, an astonishing number considering they were mostly all done in the last ten years of his life, and the Van Gogh Museum has 200 of them as well as drawings and letters.
-Photographs weren’t allowed inside, but it’s easy to find photos on the Intranet of his best paintings there and elsewhere.
+Of course, many of Van Gogh’s paintings can be found elsewhere (I saw “Starry Night” at the Museum of Modern Art when I was in New York last year).
+But he did over 900 paintings, an astonishing number considering they were mostly all done in the last ten years of his life, and the Van Gogh Museum has 200 of them as well as drawings and letters.
+They didn’t allow photographs inside, but it’s easy to find photos on the Intranet of his best paintings there and elsewhere.

 I think I’m done with museums in Amsterdam.
 I should have spaced these out over today and tomorrow, and I should have interspersed some smaller museums.
 Tomorrow I think I will enjoy the museum that is the city of Amsterdam.